 Use your resources wisely and be sure to take a data-driven approach to determining how and where to focus your social media strategy.

-Social media is an amazingly powerful way to reach new audiences and rally support for your cause.
+Social media is an amazingly powerful way to market your nonprofit, helping you to reach new audiences and rally support for your cause.
 Unfortunately, as many marketers have noticed in recent years, the landscape of social media content has shifted from primarily organic to a “pay to play” model in which paid promotion has become increasingly necessary.